aerospike-examples/adaptive-map/README.md

 _**Note:**_ The above description details some of the internal workings of the library.
 It should not matter to its use.
 Also, there are a lot of details glossed over, like locking which prevents 2 threads inserting 2 different records in the same block simultaneous and both causing it to split.

+#Testing Utilities#
+In the `com.aerospike.storage.adaptive.utils` package there are some test utilities which can be used to exercise Adadptive Maps without having to write code.
+These are:
+* Insert
+* Delete
+* Count

+The utilities are not particularly efficient as they create a JVM, instantiate an Aerospike client and connect to the cluster, then run one command and cleans itself up.